 Monsoon is brewing, and it’s getting worse day by day.
 When you have witnessed peak monsoon, you’ve probably noticed the way rain impacts your car.
 Here in NCR and Mumbai, Car Flooding during monsoons is rampant, in this season we see a sudden surge of car owners visiting our garages with flood-damaged cars.
-Car flooding can wreak havoc on a vehicle, especially the engine, electrical system, and interior.
+Car flooding can wreak havoc on a vehicle, especially an engine, electrical system, and interior.
 If your vehicle has been immersed in water more than halfway up its wheels, it has been severely flood-damaged.

 Apart from flooding, there are a host of other elements attacking your car, rust, rot mould, mud and muck to name some.